 Oral Cancer Screenings in Burleson, Dallas, & Keller, Texas

 An oral cancer screening is a quick and simple procedure that doesn’t require any equipment or instruments.
 Your dentist will carefully examine your tongue, cheeks, gums, and lips, looking out for any of the above symptoms.
 They will also massage your lymph nodes for bumps or swelling.
-If you use tobacco and alcohol regularly and/or have a family history of oral cancer, our staff at DFW Family Dentistry will incorporate oral cancer screenings into your biannual examinations.
+If you use tobacco and alcohol regularly and/or have a family history of oral cancer, our staff at Cherry Blossom Family Dentistry will incorporate oral cancer screenings into your biannual examinations.